Definition

 - The discount rate is the interest rate charged by a central bank on loans to commercial banks.

-- Lowering this rate will encourage banks to borrow more from the central bank rather than borrowing elsewhere at higher rates, which increases the money supply.
+- Lowering this rate will encourage banks to borrow more from the central bank rather than elsewhere at higher rates, increasing the money supply.

 - Raising it makes borrowing more expensive and discourages banks from seeking loans.